tapis-project/documentation/source/technical/files.rst

 File Uploads
 ++++++++++++++++++

-To upload a new file to the files service, POST a file to the service.
+To upload a file use a POST request.
 The file will be placed at the location specified in the `{path}` parameter in the request.
 Not all system types support this operation.
-For example, given the system `my-system`, and you want to insert the file in a folder located at `/folderA/folderB/folderC`:
+For example, given the system `my-system`, to insert a file in a folder located at `/folderA/folderB/folderC`:

 Using the official Tapis Python SDK: